astuder/icp-101xx/README.md

 ### readPressurePa()

-When measurement is complete, the results are stored in the mysensor object and can be read with dedicated methods.
+When measurement is complete, the result is stored in the sensor object and can be read with the `readPressurePa` method.

 `readPressurePa` returns the pressure in Pascal (Pa) as a `float`.